menegax/SENG302-Organ-Donation-Management-System/doc/design_decisions.md

 userActions log.
 It will be used for only developer debugging purposes.
 There should never be a System.out.println() call ever again; even temporarily
 -- it should be a systemLog.log() and when done debugging the statement should be left there for future use.
 Please add logs as you go and never delete logs (unless they're incorrectly written, of course).

+#### Clinician Logging
+To keep consistency, the logging of medication actions and other clinician actions is now solely using the UserHistory logger.
+This allowed us to log actions that occur within the medications page (and other pages while a clinician is logged in) in a way that all actions, whether saved or unsaved, are visible within the new history table for clinicians.
+If a clinician alters medications for a patient, a ClinicianActionRecord is created that stores the standing log information, plus the NHI number of the 'target' patient that the changes are being made to.
+Logs (+ medication changes) will persist between sessions after the user saves changes using the standard save button on the home screen.